data61/anonlink/docs/proposals/prop-0001-proposals.md

 Proposal documents will be named `prop-{n}-{short-name}.md`.

-This meta proposal is therefore found in the file: `prop-1-proposals.md`.
+This meta proposal is therefore found in the file: `prop-0001-proposals.md`.

 ### Auxiliary Files

-Additional files (such as diagrams or scripts) should be placed in a folder with the name `prop-n`.
+Additional files (such as diagrams or scripts) should be placed in a folder with the name `prop-{n}`.

 ### Proposal Contents